-Section 504 requires the Chicago Public Schools to locate, evaluate and determine whether a student requires accommodations and/or other supports in order to access his/her education, making them eligible for a Section 504 Plan.
-A student should be referred for an evaluation for accommodation or services under Section 504 if 1) it is suspected that he/she has a mental or physical impairment that limits a major life activity, and 2) needs reasonable accommodations, aids, or educational services in order to access the general education curriculum as adequately as their nondisabled peers.
+Section 504 requires CPS to locate, evaluate, and determine whether a student requires accommodations and/or other supports in order to access their education, making them eligible for a Section 504 Plan.
+A student should be referred for an evaluation for accommodation or services under Section 504 if 1) it is suspected that they have a mental or physical impairment that limits a major life activity, and 2) they need reasonable accommodations, aids, or educational services in order to access the general education curriculum as adequately as their nondisabled peers.